 The Right Reverend J. Neil Alexander, Th.D.

-Vice President and Dean of the School of Theology, Professor of Liturgy, and the Charles Todd Quintard Professor of Theology
+Vice President and Dean of the School of Theology, Professor of Liturgy, Charles Todd Quintard Professor of Dogmatic Theology

 Alexander was elected the ninth bishop of the Diocese of Atlanta and served from 2001 to 2012.
 During his time as bishop, he focused on growing new congregations and ministries and developing an efficient communication strategy for the diocese.
 He led multiple pilgrimages and mission trips to dioceses in Africa and placed a special focus on relationships with global-south dioceses.